A Novel Light Field Coding Scheme Based on Deep Belief Network & Weighted Binary Images for Additive Layered Displays: Proposed Coding Scheme for Multi-Layered Displays

-The residual \eqref{eq:residual} monotonically decreases as the level progresses, indicating that less information is available for the higher level.
+As the level progresses, the residual \eqref{eq:residual} exhibits a monotonic decrease, indicating that less information is available for the higher level.
+This decrease is accompanied by a progressive improvement in the accuracy of the decoded layer patterns, which is beneficial in various real-world scenarios, such as adaptive rate control and flexible user adaptability.
+The progressive improvement in accuracy is a direct result of the increasing number of levels, which allows for the incorporation of finer details in the reconstructed image.
+These findings suggest that the proposed method is well-suited for a wide range of applications that require high-quality reconstructed images with adaptive resolution.

-\subsubsection{Deep Belief Network}
+\subsection{Deep Belief Network}

-The binary layer patterns $B_n(s,t)$ and their weights $r_{n,c}(u,v)$ provides an accurate approximate representation of the actual layer patterns.
+The binary layer patterns $B_n(s,t)$ and their weights $r_{n,c}(u,v)$ provides an approximate representation of the actual layer patterns.
 Algorithms such as auto-encoder encode the input data into a much smaller dimensional representation and store latent information about the input data distribution.
-A Restricted Boltzmann Machine shown in Figure~\ref{rbm_structure} is a two-layered stochastic network with visible and hidden layers.
-The structure consists of $``n"$ visible units $v=(v_1,..,v_n)$ representing the observed data and $``m"$ hidden units $h=(h_1,..,h_m)$ to illustrate the dependencies in the observed data.
-There is no interconnection among the nodes in each layer.
-In binary RBMs, the random variables take the value $(v,h)\in \left\{0,1\right\}^{m+n}$ and the Gibbs distribution describes model's joint probability distribution $p(v,h)=\frac{1}{Z}e^{-E(v,h)}$ with the energy function $E(v,h)$.
+An RBM is a two-layered stochastic network with visible and hidden layers(Fig.~\ref{rbm_structure}).
+It is a probabilistic model composed of weights and biases.
+The structure consists of $``n"$ visible units $\mathbf{v=(v_1,..,v_n)}$ representing the observed data and $``m"$ hidden units $\mathbf{h=(h_1,..,h_m)}$ to illustrate the dependencies in the observed data.
+There is no interconnection among the nodes in each layer to ensure their mutual independence.
+In binary RBMs, the random variables take the value $(v,h)\in \left\{0,1\right\}^{m+n}$.
+The hidden and visible variable vectors, $\mathbf{v}$ and $\mathbf{h}$ can be represented by their joint probability density as

+where $E(\mathbf{v},\mathbf{h})$ is the associated energy function.
+Since the input data is binary-value, we apply binary-binary energy function~\cite{shang2014data} as described in~\eqref{eq:energy_rbm}.